Question

 Fine-tuned SAM ViT-H (636M parameters) on 12,000 augmented images, improving mIoU from 47.52% to 66.35%, an 18.83-point gain.

 That's what my classmate Anurag and I wanted to find out when we chose our final project for Computer Vision at GWU.
 SAM (Meta's Segment Anything Model) is remarkable at what it does.
 Give it any image, click anywhere, it'll segment something.
 But "good at everything" often means "not great at anything specific."
-We wanted to know if we could take that powerful foundation and push it toward tasks where the vanilla model genuinely struggles.
+We wanted to know if we could take that foundation model and push it toward tasks where the vanilla model genuinely struggles.

 We picked three challenges, each harder than the last.
 What followed was one failure, one modest success, one breakthrough, and a trip to the Smithsonian Zoo.